mattevs24/reyna/paper/paper.md

 use for prototyping and teaching.

-Reyna provides a lightweight, vectorised Python framework that makes polygonal DGFEMs accessible without sacrificing efficiency.
+Reyna provides a lightweight, vectorised Python framework that makes polytopal DGFEMs accessible without sacrificing efficiency.
 It enables rapid experimentation, straightforward extension and practical use in both research and education by leveraging established scientific Python libraries and its modular architecture.